aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-metadata/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to load a light-weight version of a workbook into memory to edit its metadata information.
+Aspose.Cells allows you to load a lightweight version of a workbook into memory to edit its metadata.
 Please use the [**WorkbookMetadata**](https://reference.aspose.com/cells/cpp/aspose.cells.metadata/workbookmetadata/) class to load the workbook.

 {{% /alert %}}

 The following sample code uses the [**WorkbookMetadata**](https://reference.aspose.com/cells/cpp/aspose.cells.metadata/workbookmetadata/) class to edit custom document properties of a workbook.
-Once you open the workbook using the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class, you will be able to read the document properties.
-Here is a sample code using the [**WorkbookMetadata**](https://reference.aspose.com/cells/cpp/aspose.cells.metadata/workbookmetadata/) class.
+Once you open the workbook using the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/) class, you can read its document properties.
+Here is a sample code that uses the [**WorkbookMetadata**](https://reference.aspose.com/cells/cpp/aspose.cells.metadata/workbookmetadata/) class.

 ```c++
 #include <iostream>